Wayne County, Georgia

 What is the best gravel for red clay soil in Georgia?

-In Wayne County, Georgia, most soils are sandy loam rather than heavy red clay, but the answer applies to both conditions across the state.
+Most soils here are sandy loam rather than heavy red clay, but the answer applies to both conditions.
 For red clay soil — common in middle Georgia — crusher run is the best base material because the angular stone and stone dust compact into clay rather than sitting on top of it.
 A geotextile fabric layer between the clay subgrade and the crusher run base prevents clay from migrating up into the gravel over time.
-In Wayne County's sandy coastal plain soils, the same crusher run base is essential but for a different reason — sandy soils don't bind gravel at all without a compacted base layer.
-Regardless of soil type, skipping the base and dropping surface stone directly on native soil is the most common reason gravel driveways fail in Georgia.
+In sandy coastal plain soils, the same crusher run base is essential but for a different reason — sandy soils don't bind gravel at all without a compacted base layer.
+Regardless of soil type, skipping the base and dropping surface stone directly on native soil is the most common reason gravel driveways fail.

 Tell us what you need — we'll follow up with pricing and availability.